 164 Commercial Real Estate Pros Earn the Prestigious CCIM Designation

-CCIM's newest 164 designees were honored by CCIM Institute and their local chapter members during a pinning ceremony on April 4 during CCIM Institute's Midyear Governance Meetings at the Fairmont Chicago in Chicago.
+CCIM Institute's newest 164 designees were honored by CCIM Institute and their local chapter members during a pinning ceremony on April 11 during CCIM Institute's Midyear Governance Meetings at the Grand Hyatt Tampa Bay in Tampa, Fla.
 The new CCIMs have varying years of experience and work in all aspects of the commercial real estate profession.
-They hail from 36 states, the District of Columbia, Puerto Rico, as well as five new CCIM designees from Canada and one from Germany.
-The states with the highest concentration of new CCIMs include California, Texas, Florida, Illinois, and Virginia.
+They hail from 37 states and Canada.

 The CCIM designation is considered the most rigorous commercial real estate professional designation to obtain due to extensive coursework, a peer-reviewed commercial portfolio, and a final comprehensive exam lasting six hours.
 Five years is average time to complete the CCIM designation requirements.

 “The CCIM designation prepares me for a lifetime of learning and in developing a sustaining career in commercial real estate,” says new designee Melissa Moran, CCIM, vice president of Advisory and Transaction Services at CBRE in Fort Collins, Colo.
 “The value of the instruction and materials was immeasurable, and it became evident that to prosper in this dynamic, competitive industry, I would need best-in-class training and resources.”

 New designee Dionne L. Edwards, CCIM, vice president of Corporate Real Estate & Workplace at SunTrust Bank in Atlanta, decided to pursue the CCIM designation to validate her years of experience in the industry and be recognized as a leading expert to both her clients and peers.